BOSTON COLLEGE SKATES PAST NEW HAMPSHIRE, 5-2

-Sophomore forward Johnny Gaudreau had a goal and two assists for the Eagles
+Sophomore forward Johnny Gaudreau posts goal and two assists for Eagles

 CHESTNUT HILL, Mass. - Second-ranked Boston College scored five unanswered goals and beat fourth-ranked New Hampshire, 5-2, in front of a sellout crowd of 7,884 fans at Kelley Rink on Friday night.

 Six forwards registered multiple points in the contest, which featured the top two teams in the conference in the first game of a home-and-home series.
 The Eagles and Wildcats will face off in Durham's Whittemore Center tomorrow night.

 Sophomore forward Johnny Gaudreau, competing in his first game since capturing a gold medal as a member of the U.S. National Team at the World Junior Championships in Russia last week, led the way with one goal and two terrific assists - linemate Pat Mullane was on the scoring end of each.